florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 ### Validation

-With one block, the cosine was 0.81 with random inputs in the range [-1, 1].
-To confirm this was quantization loss and not a remaining bug, I used inputs from the set {-1.0, -0.5, 0.0, 0.5, 1.0}.
-These are exactly representable in FP4 E2M1, so quantization is lossless and the GPU and CPU see identical data. cosine similarity : 1.0000  PASS ref[0..7] : -0.446  -0.879  -0.450   0.511   0.940   0.968  -0.947  -0.049
-out[0..7] : -0.446  -0.879  -0.450   0.511   0.940   0.968  -0.947  -0.049
+At this point every correctness bug had been fixed.
+The V accumulation and race condition bugs are documented in section 14 — they were resolved before the softmax was wired in.
+With those fixes in place, the full pipeline from Q and K loading to softmax to V accumulation produced: cosine similarity : 1.0000  PASS ref[0..7] : -0.446  -0.879  -0.450   0.511   0.940   0.968  -0.947  -0.049 out[0..7] : -0.446  -0.879  -0.450   0.511   0.940   0.968  -0.947  -0.049

 Bit-exact.
-Every element matches.
+This confirms that the entire pipeline is correct: FP4 quantization, block scaling, MMA fragment loading, online softmax, and V accumulation all produce the right answer when given inputs that are exactly representable in FP4 E2M1.

-The 0.81 is the intrinsic precision cost of MXFP4 at `scale_vec::1X` granularity.
+The 0.81 cosine observed earlier with random inputs in [-1, 1] is the intrinsic precision cost of MXFP4 at `scale_vec::1X` granularity.
 FP4 E2M1 has only eight representable magnitudes.
-With one scale covering 32 elements, a single outlier in a block sets the scale for all 32 values and the remaining ones lose resolution.
-For inputs uniform in [-1, 1], roughly a quarter of values round to zero after block scaling.
+With one scale covering 32 elements, a single outlier sets the scale for the entire block and the remaining values lose resolution.
 The CPU reference operates on the original float32 values, so the comparison is unfair.
 The kernel is correct.
 The 0.81 is an architectural constraint, not a bug.

 ---

 *The kernel now correctly computes fused FP4 attention for a single Q tile against a single K tile, with the full score matrix living in registers throughout.
-What remains is extending K loading across multiple sequence tiles, adding asynchronous prefetching with cp.async, and extending V to use FP4 quantization for the second GEMM.
-That is the next section.*
+What remains is extending K loading across multiple sequence tiles, adding asynchronous prefetching with `cp.async`, and extending V to use FP4 quantization for the second GEMM.
+The kernel is a work in progress — this article will be updated as those pieces come together.*

 *Code: [github.com/florianmattana/fp4-fused-attention-sm120](https://github.com/florianmattana/fp4-fused-attention-sm120)*